ljbergman/dms/README.md

 http://localhost:3000/

 ### This project is still under development.
-New featurs will be added in the near future.
+New features will be added in the near future.